jazsouf/what-the-element/README.md

 - [x] Add a close dialog button
 - [x] Add explore mode (ie add class good-answer to all elements)
 - [x] Calculate ratio between hints and guesses // wrong tries vs good tries
+- [x] Fix bug on hint from random
 - [ ] Add a "click on an element" reminder if user doesn't do anything
-- [ ] Add finish screen with hint ratio // like solitary
+- [ ] Add finish screen with hint ratio // like solitaire
 - [ ] Add percent complete hover on bar
-- [ ] Fix bug on hint from random
 - [ ] Close input by click outside
-- [ ] Add legen with box, with "atomic number" "symbol" "name"
+- [ ] Add legend with box, with "atomic number" "symbol" "name"
 - [ ] Style input field
 - [ ] If you used a hint, put put different color